Brrrr! It’s getting cold out there!

 - Have your HVAC (Heating, Ventilation, and Air Conditioning) units serviced at least every other year.

 - Replace air filters every month.

 - Install a programmable thermostat to save energy while you are away from home.
-We recommend the Nest Learning Thermostat®!
+We recommend the Google Nest Learning Thermostat®!
 Try setting your thermostat to 68 degrees or lower in the winter.

 - Set your water heater to 120 degrees and make sure it is well-insulated.

 - Set your refrigerator temperature between 30 degrees and 42 degrees and your freezer between 0 degrees and 5 degrees.
 Keep your refrigerator full to reduce the amount of cold air lost each time you open the door.